LF-digitala-kanaler/LFDS/content/components/web/page-content/tables.md

       ### Comparative tables

       Comparative tables are, as the name suggests, used for comparing things - usually different alternatives of a type of insurance (like [car insurance](https://www.lansforsakringar.se/privat/forsakring/bilforsakring/)).
 They feature prominently on product pages on the public web, but can in theory be used anywhere.
 Their main purpose is to give users a visual overview of their options.
-The various versions to compare between should be placed in the columns.
+The various options to compare between should be placed in the columns.

       Designwise there are some differences to tables for presenting data: